 September 19, 2019 (Updated February 15, 2020).
-By Oscar Ortega and Joe Duran: Mosquitos adore the heat of late summer in LA, but their garden party starts as soon as water reconstitutes their dried eggs, and they are more than happy to bring that party inside when it suits them.
+By Oscar Ortega: Mosquitos adore the heat of late summer in LA, but their garden party starts as soon as water reconstitutes their dried eggs, and they are more than happy to bring that party inside when it suits them.

 While mosquito parties once meant merely inconvenience and itchiness, mosquitos new to LA present new health dangers to us.
 Invasive mosquito bites now carry the potential to bring serious diseases, including the Zica and West Nile Viruses, St. Louis encephalitis, Dengue fever, Chikungunya, and Canine Heartworm.

 Prevention is essential.
 Once mosquito eggs exist, they can persevere through less ideal conditions.
 The eggs of the new-to-LA Aedes Mosquito, for example, can sit dormant in dry conditions for at least a year.
 Once water is reintroduced the eggs are “reconstituted” and hatch.